ayush-saran/Openlane_Workshop_VSD/README.md

 OpenLANE provides a very simple way to run the synthesis of the design file, (here picorv32a.v), interactively.

-The command to do so is run_synthesis, which takes about 2-4 minutes to run.
+The command to do so is `%run_synthesis`, which takes about 2-4 minutes to run.

 ![](Images/day1.3.PNG)